flancian/garden/agora editor.md

 	  - [[dendron]], which should be a drop-in [[foam]] replacement in [[vscode]].
 	  - [[roam]] plus [[roam2agora]]
 	  - [[org mode]]
-	  - [[jekyll]] and other static site generators
 	  - In essence, all you really need to use the [[Agora]] is the capability to produce text in some format and make it publicly available somewhere.
+Plain text would suffice.
 - After getting yourself a [[digital garden]], you need to let an [[agora]] know about it so it can be pulled and integrated.
 	- Please send a [[pr]] adding your garden to [[gardens yaml]], accepting the agora's [[contract]] and indicating your desired username; or reach out to signup@anagora.org, [[flancian]] or [[vera]] with information about your use case.
 We'll do our best to make it work!
 We want the [[agora]] to be maximally inclusive.
 	- All [[agora]] users must agree to its [[contract]] as defined by the system account.